-1. Implement a parser that takes as input a string representation of a program in the target language and produces a structural parse of the input program.
+- 1. Implement a parser that takes as input a string representation of a pro-parser gram in the target language and produces a structural parse of the input program.
 The parser should break the input string into its language components, and form a parse tree data structure that represents the input text in a structural way.
-Section 11.2 describes our parser implementation.

-2. Implement an evaluator that takes as input a structural parse of an in-evaluator put program, and evaluates that program.
+Section 11.2 describes our parser implementation. - 2.
+Implement an evaluator that takes as input a structural parse of an input evaluator program, and evaluates that program.
 The evaluator should implement the target language's evaluation rules.
 Section 11.3 describes our evaluator.

-Our target language is a simple subset of Scheme we call Charme.
-The Charme language is very simple, yet is powerful enough to express all computations (that is, it is a universal programming language).
-Its evaluation rules are a subset of the stateful evaluation rules for Scheme.
-The full grammar and evaluation rules for Charme are given in Section 11.3.
-The evaluator implements those evaluation rules.
+Our target language is a simple subset of Scheme we call Charme.1 The Charme language is very simple, yet is powerful enough to express all computations (that is, it is a universal programming language).
+Its evaluation rules are a subset of